Memorials to Wilfred Owen

 In France, by the canal at Sailly Laurette, and within walking distance of the 13th Casualty Clearing Station, at Gailly where Wilfred was sent, is a stone plinth surmounted by the dove of peace.
 This was sculpted by Titus Reinarz and inscribed with Wilfred Owen’s name.

-On the Merchants of Edinburgh Golf Course, immediately overlooking Craiglockhart a plaque has extracts from Anthem for Doomed Youth and Sassoon’s poem Dream both composed at Craighlockhart.
+On the Merchants of Edinburgh Golf Course, immediately overlooking Craiglockhart a plaque has extracts from Anthem for Doomed Youth and Sassoon’s poem Dreamers both composed at Craighlockhart.

 There are a number of plaques in memory of Wilfred Owen